- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 Here are some nutrients in eggs that can benefit your dog.

-Nutrient | Benefit for dogs |
+Nutrient | Health benefit |

-Essential amino acids | The body uses these to make protein, which plays a vital role in growth, development, and strength.
-Egg whites are a good source of essential amino acids, Dr. Megan Shepherd, a board-certified veterinary nutritionist and founder of Veterinary Clinical Nutrition. |
+Essential amino acids | Play a vital role in growth, development, and strength.
+Egg whites are a good source of essential amino acids, according to Dr. Megan Shepherd, a board-certified veterinary nutritionist and founder of Veterinary Clinical Nutrition. |

 Vitamin A | Vitamin A supports many important functions, including immunity, bone health, vision, and reproduction |